Valkyriean/TMPBD/README.md

 ---

 ## **Acknowledgments**
-The implementation of backdoor attacks involved in this research are adopted from work [Sneaky Spikes](https://github.com/GorkaAbad/Sneaky-Spikes).
+The implementation of backdoor attacks involved in this research is adopted from work [Sneaky Spikes](https://github.com/GorkaAbad/Sneaky-Spikes).

 <!--
 ---